 The discharge of waste classified as "hazardous" or "designated" as defined in California Code of Regulations title 22, section 66261 and California Water Code section 13173 is prohibited.

-Project activities shall not cause loss of canopy that contributes to an increase in temperature that adversely affects beneficial uses of waters of the state.
+Project activities shall not cause loss of canopy that contributes to an increase in natural receiving water temperature that adversely affects beneficial uses of surface waters of the state.

 A discharge shall not directly or indirectly destabilize the channel or bed of a receiving water, degrade water quality or beneficial uses, or include substances in concentrations toxic to human, plant, animal, or aquatic life or that produce detrimental physiological responses.

-Cumulative Impacts: Activities permitted under this Order shall not result in adverse impacts that are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.
+Cumulative Impacts: Activities permitted under this Order shall not result in adverse impacts that are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of reasonably foreseeable probable future projects.

-Herbicide application is prohibited within 25 feet of surface water and shall not be applied in a manner or at rates that cause or threaten to cause a discharge to waters of the state at levels that cause or contribute to exceedances of water quality objectives established in the Basin Plan.
+Herbicides shall not be applied in a manner or at rates that cause or threaten to cause a discharge to surface waters of the state at levels that cause or contribute to exceedances of water quality objectives established in the Basin Plan.

 General Conditions for All Projects